How We Serve

 Day Treatment

-Helping youth overcome barriers in their continued recovery by combining academic and therapeutic services in which youth engage at least 20 hours per week.
+Helping youth overcome barriers in their continued recovery by combining academic and therapeutic services in the Christopher Walden School of Hope.

 -